 Fax: (937) 376-4751

-Federal Work Study is a Federally Funded Program established to encourage colleges and universities to provide on campus job opportunities and off-campus community service opportunities to their students.
-Federal Work Study is awarded on a first come first serve basis after a student has completed the FAFSA.
-Federal Work Study Participants go through an application and interview process before being hired and receive authorization to begin working via email ONLY after all Financial Aid Requirements are met.
+Federal Work Study is a federally funded program established to encourage colleges and universities to provide on campus jobs and off-campus community service opportunities to their students.
+Federal Work Study is awarded on a first-come first-served basis after a student has completed the FAFSA.
+Federal Work Study Participants go through an application and interview process before being hired.
+Students receive an emailed authorization to begin working ONLY after all Financial Aid Requirements are met.

 Federal Work-Study Program Overview

-The student will receive a W-2 Form at the end of the calendar year and the student is responsible for reporting necessary wages earned to the IRS as taxable income when completing a federal income tax return
+Student employees receive a W-2 Form at the end of the calendar year and are responsible for reporting wages earned to the IRS as taxable income when completing a federal income tax return

-Students are not required to participate in the Federal Work-Study program to secure a job as a student employee, however there are benefits to the participating in the program.
-Many employers prefer to hire Federal Work-Study students because the federal government subsidizes 75% of the student’s wages.
+Students are not required to participate in the Federal Work Study program to secure a job as a student employee.
+However, many employers prefer to hire Federal Work Study students because the federal government subsidizes 75% of the student’s wages.

-Another benefit to participating in the program occurs when filing the FAFSA for a future aid year.
-The U.S. Department of Education will exclude any wages earned by the student in a Federal Work-Study position from the student’s total earned income.
-This can potential increase the student’s financial need for the future aid year.
+Another benefit of the program occurs when filing the FAFSA for a future aid year.
+The U.S. Department of Education excludes any wages earned by the student in a Federal Work Study position from the student’s total earned income.
+This can increase the student’s financial need for the future aid year.

-On the student’s Award Letter, the Office of Financial Aid will offer a maximum amount of wages the student can earn in a Federal Work-Study position for the aid year.
-Students earn at least the current minimum hourly wages of $10.10/hr on campus and $13/hr for off campus and community service jobs.
+On the student’s Award Letter, the Office of Financial Aid will offer a maximum amount of wages the student can earn in a Federal Work Study position for the aid year.
+Students earn at least the current minimum hourly wage of $10.10/hour on campus and $13/hour for off campus and community service jobs.

-The Federal Work Study Coordinator monitors students’ total wages earned in the Federal Work-Study Program and will notify both the student and Supervisor when the student is nearing the maximum amount of wages accepted by the student on his or her Award Notice.
+The Federal Work Study Coordinator monitors students’ total wages earned in the Federal Work Study Program and notifies the student and supervisor when the student nears the maximum amount of wages on his or her Award Notice.